yonkov/nasio/README.md

 # Theme Documentation

-## Sidebar Widgets
+## Right Sidebar Layout
 The theme supports a right sidebar and you can add as many widgets as you want there.
 The theme works best with the search widget, recent posts widget and recent comments widget.
 The theme extends the default WordPress recent posts widget to include post thumbnails.
 This is done for better user experience.
+By default, the theme shows default text in the right sidebar (search widget and recent posts widget) but you can change it through the dashboard > widgets.
+If, for some reason, you do not want to have right sidebar at all, in your theme customizer => additional css, you can remove it with the following css code:

+    .sidebar {
+        display: none
+    }

-In your dashboard go to widgets and you will see a list of all the available widgets.
+Now, let's set up some widgets in the right sidebar and remove the default ones!
+In your dashboard, go to widgets and you will see a list of all the available widgets.
 Feel free to play around with them.
 Here is a custom html widget to display info about the webmaster just like on the theme's screenshot:

     <div class="bio text-center"><img src="/wp-content/themes/nasio/images/wordpress-wizard.jpg" alt="webmaster pic" class="img-fluid">
         <div class="bio-body">